APNIC-Labs/draft-kskroll-sentinel/README.md

    resolution system that they use.
 If the user executes third party code, then this information may also be available to the third party.

-   The mechanism does not require resolvers to set otherwise unauthenticated responses to be marked as authenticated, and does not alter the security properties of DNSSEC with respect to the interpretation of the authenticity of responses that are so marked.